-The above list gives you a standard idea of the Ciprofloxacin dose.
+The above list gives you a standard idea of the dosing pattern.
 You must not take it by yourself without consulting your doctor.
 Besides, the ciprofloxacin dosage for children widely differs from adults, which requires careful consideration by the doctor.

 What are the side effects of Ciprofloxacin?

-Some common side-effects of Ciprofloxacin include nausea, dizziness, diarrhea, headache, lightheadedness, and difficulty sleeping.
+Some common side effects include nausea, dizziness, diarrhea, headache, lightheadedness, and difficulty sleeping.
 While it may subside over time, you must contact your doctor if the side effects persist or worsen.